-A left-hander, Karpel was a childhood friend of Phil Rizzuto’s, and they played baseball together in a sandlot league, on a semi-pro team, and in the minor leagues.
+A left-hander, Karpel was a childhood friend of Phil Rizzuto’s, and they played baseball together in a sandlot league, in high school, on a semi-pro team and in the minor leagues.
 He was pitching brilliantly in the minors, but was inducted into the U.S. Army in 1942.
-He spent seventeen months in the European theater, first in a tank destroyer unit and then as an infantryman, and he was awarded both a Bronze Star and a Presidential citation.
-He was discharged in late 1945 and he was invited to spring training with the New York Yankees in 1946.
-On April 19, 1946, Karpel made his major league debut, pitching in relief on opening day at Yankee Stadium, and he retired the only batter he faced.
-He was called upon again the following day, but yielded two runs, was sent back to the minor leagues, and never saw major league action again.
+He spent 17 months in the European theater, first in a tank destroyer unit and then as an infantryman, and he was awarded both a Bronze Star and a Presidential citation.
+He was discharged in late 1945 and was invited to spring training with the New York Yankees in 1946.
+On April 19, 1946, Karpel made his major-league debut, pitching in relief on opening day at Yankee Stadium, and he retired the only batter he faced.
+He was called upon again the following day, but yielded two runs, was sent back to the minor leagues, and never saw major-league action again.

 In 1939 while playing for Amsterdam, Herb became the first pitcher in Canadian-American League history to win 20 games.